HanaNassef/global-co2-energy-trends/README.md

   * Energy consumption trends.
   * Comparisons across regions and time.

+📌 A more detailed explanation (with screenshots) is available in the [Interactive Visualization README](./sources/interactive-visualization/README.md).

 ### 3. Predictive Modeling (Python Notebook)

 * Use the prepared dataset for **machine learning**.